murdockpeter/divisionhq/README.txt

 Usage
 ----------------
-• Press 'H' during your turn to open the Division HQ panel
+- Press 'H' during your turn to open the Division HQ panel
-• Click on any available enabler to request it (costs money)
+- Click on any available enabler to request it (costs money)
+- Air Reconnaissance prompts you to select a hex:
+  - Choose a target hex to reveal a radius-2 area for the enabler's duration
+  - Existing recon zones reapply visibility each turn until they expire
-• Artillery Support opens a configuration panel:
+- Artillery Support opens a configuration panel:
   - Select your preferred strike mode
   - Click "Confirm & Target"
   - Click on a hex on the map to strike that location
-• Enablers enter cooldown after use
+- Enablers enter cooldown after use
-• Some enablers have limited uses per game
+- Some enablers have limited uses per game
-• Your enabler status is saved with your game
+- Your enabler status is saved with your game

 Development
 ----------------